 \subsection{Variants and Guarantees}

 There are several variants of the formulation above.
-Clearly, one can: \begin{itemize} \item consider a fixed, finite dimension of the hidden state $\phi$ to be known and to solve a finite-dimensional \eqref{minlp} -- or to consider the dimension to be unknown and to solve an operator-valued problem as in Zhou and Marecek \cite{zhou2020proper}. \item consider side constraints on the system matrices $\mat{F}, \mat{G}$, as in Ahmadi and El Khadir \cite{ahmadi2020learning} -- or not.
-At least requiring the norm of $\mat{G}$ to be 1 is without loss of generality. \item bound the magnitude of the process noise $\vec{\omega}^{c}$ and observation noise $\vec{\upsilon}^{c}$, or other shape constraints thereupon -- or not. \item bound the cardinality of the clusters -- or not. \end{itemize}
+Notably, one can: \begin{itemize} \item consider a fixed, finite dimension of the hidden state $\phi$ to be known and to solve a finite-dimensional \eqref{minlp}. \item consider side constraints on the system matrices $\mat{F}, \mat{G}$, as in Ahmadi and El Khadir \cite{ahmadi2020learning} -- or not.
+At least requiring the norm of $\mat{G}$ to be $1$ is without loss of generality. \item bound the magnitude of the process noise $\vec{\omega}^{c}$ and observation noise $\vec{\upsilon}^{c}$, or other shape constraints thereupon. \item bound the cardinality of the clusters -- or not. \end{itemize}

 Throughout, one obtains asymptotic guarantees on the convergence of the NCPOP, or guarantees of finite convergence in the case of the MINLP.